 If meeting with the blog owner isn’t an option, you might need to look at the listing for the blog you want to buy for more information.
 Try to dive into the information available to determine whether the company has already begun running paid advertising campaigns, or whether there’s likely to be some additional expenses associated with running the blog.

 Step 6: Start the acquisition process

-The actual process followed when it’s time to buy a blog can vary depending on the strategy you choose.
+The actual transfer process followed when it’s time to buy a blog can vary depending on the strategy you choose.
 Some individuals purchase blogs directly from website owners, after a careful valuation of the blog’s potential and a little negotiation.
-There are also websites which list available online stores, blogs and assets for sale across the web.
+There are also websites that list available online stores, blogs, and assets for sale across the web.

 In some cases, it can be helpful to have a broker assist you in making the right purchasing decisions.
 Brokers have extensive experience in buying blogs for profit.
 They’ll be able to help you with the legal processes involved in transferring the company to your name.
 They can also help you to pinpoint blind spots and issues you might have overlooked.

 Whether you’re working with a broker or going it alone, it’s worth making sure you know exactly what you’re paying for when you purchase your blog.
 Are you going to get access to all of the backend tools so you can track and manage SEO and permalinks on your side, or will you be handing this process over to someone else?
 Does the blog have social media accounts that drive traffic to it and will you acquire those as well?